alicx-ui/alicx-ui/README.md

 - 👀 I’m interested in a bunch of things not all related to coding...
 - 🌱 which i'm currently trying to learn
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @spacesquirrel on ig
+- 📫 How to reach me ...
-- loonathesquirrel@gmail.com

 <!---
 alicx-ui/alicx-ui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.